 It was a normal Wednesday morning and it was getting towards lunchtime.
 There was a Health Visitors Clinic going on at the time and there were mums and dads in the waiting room with their little ones waiting to be seen.
-Often this clinic overrun and we would have to close for lunch leaving the Health Visitor to let the patients out of the building.
+Often this clinic overruns and we would have to close for lunch leaving the Health Visitor to let the patients out of the building.

 Most of the doctors had gone out on their visits – there was one just finishing off his paperwork at the back of reception.
 Some of the receptionists had taken an early lunch, so it was me another receptionist and the Practice Manager who was in her office.